shuangat/FLORA/README.md

 LncRNA's function was predicted based on gene regulatory network.
 ```
 getnetwork()
     usage: getnetwork(lnc.info, coding.info,         #lncRNA and coding genes' information (id and name)
                       network,                       #gene regulatory network (predicted by ARACNe-AP)
                       lnc.name)                      #name of target lncRNA
     output: coding - target lncRNA  regulatory network

 functionalPrediction()
     usage: functionalPrediction(lnc.name,           #name of lncRNA
                                 lnc.coding,         #fcoding - target lncRNA  regulatory network, generated in getnetwork() function
                                 gotype)             #["regulator","target","all"] use regulator/target/all genes in the netowrk to do the prediction
     output: list of GO terms

 You need to install the R package “gProfileR” first.
-  install.packages("gProfileR")

 ```